 The ESO recruits and trains temporary Interviewers to assist the staff in conducting the survey.
 It is compulsory that all persons involved in the collection and supervision of fieldwork attend the training sessions.
-The training enables such persons to have a thorough knowledge of the main concepts and be familiar with the LFS questionnaire and the Training Manual.
+The training enables such persons to have a thorough knowledge of the main concepts and be familiar with the LFS questionnaire and the Training Manual and the use of the tablet.
 The training generally lasts for two or more days and is conducted at the Economics and Statistics Office.
 Attendance and punctuality at all sessions are important and would be key factors in determining your suitability for the post.